earth-mover/icechunk/spec/icechunk-spec.md

 If this fails (because another client created that file already), the commit fails.
 At this point, the client may choose to retry its commit (possibly re-reading the updated data) and then create sequence number _N + 2_.

-Branch references are stored in the `r/` directory within a subdirectory corresponding to the branch name: `r/$BRANCH_NAME/`.
+Branch references are stored in the `refs/` directory within a subdirectory corresponding to the branch name prepended by the string `branch.`: `refs/branch.$BRANCH_NAME/`.
 Branch names may not contain the `/` character.

 To facilitate easy lookups of the latest branch reference, we use the following encoding for the sequence number: